 - Applicant's academic training, professional experience, publication record, or other experience suggesting that the research and the resulting article will meet the highest professional standards.

-Proposals for the 2014 research grant program must be postmarked by April 1, 2014.
-Grant recipients will be notified in May 2014.
+Proposals for the 2015 research grant program must be emailed or postmarked by April 1, 2015.
+Grant recipients will be notified in May 2015.
 Applications must include the following:

 1. Title page containing the following information